-Humana Basic Rx Plan is a 3.5 Star Medicare Part D Plan for Medicare Beneficiaries in Louisiana
+Humana Basic Rx Plan is a 4.0 Star Medicare Prescription Drug Plan Available in Louisiana

 These are the areas of the plan that are important to compare and review:

 - Premium & A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.: The premium is the amount you will pay monthly.
 Plus, many plans have an annual deductible that must be met before cost sharing begins.